Martinus Theunis Steyn: Descendants

 Many of Steyn's descendants followed the family tradition of a career in politics or the legal profession.

 Steyn's son, Dr. Colin Steyn, was a Minister of Justice and Minister of Employment in Jan Smuts' South African Party Cabinet.

 Steyn's grandson, Marthinus Steyn - also known as Theunie - was a Judge in the South African Supreme Court of Appeal.
 He also served as Administrator-General of South-West Africa during its transition to the independent Republic of Namibia.
 During his tenure as Administrator-General, Theunie played an important role in instituting democratic reforms, including universal suffrage.

 Another grandson of Steyn, Jan, was a partner and head of the Patent Department of Pretoria law firm Adams & Adams.

 Steyn's great-grandsons, Theuns and Colin Steyn, practice as lawyers.
 Theuns is a partner and corporate lawyer at the law firm Edward Nathan Sonnenbergs (ENSafrica) in Cape Town.
 Colin is a senior public prosecutor in Bloemfontein.
 The former is married to South African High Court Judge Elize Steyn.

+Steyn's great-great-granddaughter, Bonnie Steyn, is a partner at the Cape Town office of Bowmans law firm.
+Steyn's great-great-grandson, Marthinus (also known as Theunie), is a lawyer practising in Hong Kong.

-Anthor Steyn's great-grandson, Theuns Stofberg, captained the Springbok Rugby Team of South Africa in 4 Test Matches from 1980 -1984 against South America, All Blacks of New Zealand and England.
+Another of Steyn's great-grandsons, Theuns Stofberg, captained the Springbok Rugby Team of South Africa in 4 Test Matches from 1980 -1984 against South America, All Blacks of New Zealand and England.

 Outside law and politics, Steyn's great-great-granddaughter, Martine, is a French-English translator and copywriter who lives and works between Cape Town and Paris, France.
 Steyn's granddaughter was the well-known South African actress Nerina Ferreira.